 I would have been on the path to prediabetes and possibly type 2 diabetes had I not picked up the phone to finally schedule a doctor’s annual exam.
-I’ve skipped it for a few years with the thought that I felt fine and in good health.
+I skipped it for a few years with the thought that I felt fine and in good health.
 Little did I know that this would be the turning point in my life.
-When I received my blood panel results, I was instantly shocked.
-My A1C and triglycerides levels were much higher than I expected.
-A1C borderlined on prediabetes levels, while triglycerides were three times higher (over 140)!
-These two factors indicated insulin resistance and also pointed toward metabolic syndrome.
+When I received my blood panel results, I was instantly shaken.

 Awareness to Change

-In the United States, more than 1 in 3 adults have prediabetes, with more than 80% not knowing they have it.
-It could have been me since my primary care provider at the time wasn’t concerned about the levels at all.
-Perhaps it was because I was at a healthy weight.
-However, at the time, my body carried more fat than muscle.
-If I had taken his advice to not worry about it, who knew what my health would look like today?
+More than 1 in 3 adults in the United States have prediabetes, with more than 80% not knowing they have it.
+It could have been me since my primary care provider wasn’t concerned about my levels at the time.
+Perhaps because I was at a healthy weight.
+However, I knew my body carried more fat than muscle.

-But I took it upon myself to do my own research.
-As a result, I discovered my history of gestational diabetes placed me at a higher risk for type 2 diabetes.
+Instead, I got curious and read about insulin resistance and diabetes.
+As a result, I discovered my history of gestational diabetes put me at a higher risk for type 2 diabetes.
 In fact, according to CDC, “about 50% of women with gestational diabetes go on to develop type 2 diabetes.”

-What’s one easy accessible way to find out if you’re at risk is to take the prediabetes risk test?
+What’s one easily accessible way to find out if you’re at risk is to take the prediabetes risk test?
 Go to DoIhaveprediabetes.org, take a 3-minute quiz, and note the score.
-If you scored high, it’s time to see your doctor and get tested.
+If you scored high, consider visiting your doctor to get tested.